IvoKoller/Agarivo/README.md

 ```
 **Windows**

-Download the Windows installer from Node.js and follow the instructions given by the installer.
+Download the Windows installer from the Node.js website and follow the instructions given by the installer.

-##Usage
+## Usage
 Then, run
 ```
 $ cd path/to/folder